JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="agile-methodology"></a>
 ### Agile methodology
 All development has been completed via pre-set User stories pre-set for the developer (me &mdash; or Elise if you wish) using an associated project in the GitHub repository.
-Because Elise is working on her own, she won't require scrums or sprints, but will simply assign bite-size bundles issues to herself as an when appropriate.
+Because Elise is working on her own (as I am), she won't require scrums or sprints, but will simply assign bite-size bundles issues to herself as an when appropriate.

 The Kanban for this project is available at https://github.com/users/JaimeHyland/projects/8/views/1